ckan/ckanext-dcat/docs/index.md

 Ckanext-dcat is a [CKAN](https://github.com/ckan/ckan) extension that helps data publishers expose and consume metadata as serialized RDF documents using [DCAT](https://www.w3.org/TR/vocab-dcat-3/), as well as other metadata formats like [Croissant ML](croissant.md) or [Schema.org](google-dataset-search.md).

+This extension is currently supported in CKAN 2.10 and CKAN 2.11.

 === "CKAN dataset"

     ``` json